Back to blog

 The audit readiness test: can you answer who approved this agent for this specific use case?
 Can you produce the risk assessment, the privacy review, and the test results from when it went live?
 If not, you are not governance-ready.

-Foundation 4 — Shadow AI Governance
+Foundation 4 — Shadow AI governance

 Employees are already using unsanctioned AI tools.
 The question is not whether they are using AI.
 The question is whether you know what they are using.

 If your AI deployment does not have documented risk assessments, approval workflows, and audit trails, you are not governance-ready.
 You are hoping.
+The documentation is the governance — everything else is just features.

 Ready to let AI handle your busywork?